Khadijah911/scholarship_agent/README.md

-# ScholarshipAgent — An AI-Powered Study Abroad Research Assistant
+# ScholarshipAgent: An AI-Powered Study Abroad Research Assistant

 ## The Story Behind This Project